John Kirby (artist)

-John Kirby (1949–2025) was a British artist known for his paintings exploring issues of gender, religion, sexuality, and race.
+John Patrick Kirby (2 February 1949 – 21 March 2025) was a British artist known for his paintings exploring issues of gender, religion, sexuality and race.
 His work was compared to that of René Magritte, Balthus and Edward Hopper.
 Kirby exhibited internationally and his work is held in several collections including the Tate Gallery, the Victoria & Albert Museum, and the Royal College of Art.

-Biography
+Life and career

 Early life

-John Kirby was born in Liverpool in 1949 and grew up in Tuebrook.
-He was raised Irish Catholic and attended Saint Cecilia’s primary school as well as serving as an altar boy.
-When he was 16, Kirby left Liverpool to work in London as a shipping clerk and then traveled to Calcutta to help in a children’s home headed by Mother Teresa.
+John Patrick Kirby was born in Liverpool on 2 February 1949, and grew up in Tuebrook.
+He was raised Irish Catholic and attended Saint Cecilia's primary school as well as serving as an altar boy.
+When he was 16, Kirby left Liverpool to work in London as a shipping clerk and then traveled to Calcutta to help in a children's home headed by Mother Teresa.
 After moving back to Liverpool, he trained as a social worker and then worked as a probation officer before enrolling in art school at the age of 33.

 Career

 Kirby trained at Central Saint Martins and the Royal College of Art in London.
-He created a large body of work that included both painting and sculpture and has cited his religious background as a strong influence, as well as the “ambiguity of sex and gender” in his work.
+He created a large body of work that included both painting and sculpture and has cited his religious background as a strong influence, as well as the "ambiguity of sex and gender" in his work.

-Kirby’s first major retrospective was held at the Walker Art Gallery in 2012, with more than fifty of his paintings and several of his sculptures.
-His work was described as “bleak and lonely” and dominated by “solitary figures in strange worlds.”
+Kirby's first major retrospective was held at the Walker Art Gallery in 2012, with more than fifty of his paintings and several of his sculptures.
+His work was described as "bleak and lonely" and dominated by "solitary figures in strange worlds."